Skip to content

 • TLS 1.2+ for all HTTP traffic

-• AES-256 encryption at rest for credentials (and optionally for audits)
+• Encryption at rest for credentials and secrets

 Service-to-service Security

-Internal service calls are protected with HMAC signing (timestamp + tenant + body) to prevent replay and tampering.
+Internal service calls are protected with HMAC signing to prevent replay and tampering.

 Kubernetes Hardening (Self-Hosted / On-Prem)